 Yucky Poison Stuff: Household Hazardous Wastes

 Many household products (herbicides, pesticides, toxic cleaning products, paint, etc.) contain hazardous chemicals that can, if not properly disposed of, make their way into the environment, contaminate waterways and harm pets and wildlife.
 If you live in Clark County, there are many opportunities to properly dispose of hazardous waste from your household.
 You can take it to any one of the three transfer stations.

 Compact fluorescent (CFL) light bulbs are considered hazardous waste.
 They contain mercury and it is important to dispose of them properly – not in your trash can.
-Dispose of CFLs at any of the many locations listed on the Clark County website.
-You can also check out Light Recycle for more information and to find more collection locations.
+Dispose of CFLs at any of the many locations listed on Recycling A–Z. You can also check out Light Recycle for more information and to find more collection locations.